 Next time you child acts grumpy or acts out when you reunite with them after a day of school and work, try playing a physical game with them.
 Hide and seek, chase, a hugging game — any kind of rough-housing.

-Stay up late on an air mattress in the backyard and gaze at the stars, wake up early and watch the sunrise over a lake or at the beach, have a picnic at a park for dinner on a weeknight in the summer, surprise the kids and take them to look at Christmas lights at bedtime, or anything else that would show your kids the beauty of this world.
-Be spontaneous and live this one life to it’s absolute fullest!
+Stay up late on an air mattress in the backyard and gaze at the stars, wake up early and watch the sunrise over a lake or at the beach, have a picnic at a park for dinner on a weeknight in the summer, surprise the kids and take them to look at Christmas lights at bedtime, go camping with friends from his class for one night at a place just 20 minutes away.

 Did you like this post?
 You may also like:

 This is a wonderful post!
 I try to turn transitions into a game whenever I can.
 I always find it goes smoother.

 I love these tips, and they’re so easy to put into action!
 My favorite one, and one I’d never thought of, is turing everyday things into traditions.
 That’s such a great way to build a bond as a family, in addition to being playful.
 Thanks for this!!
 I’ll be saving it for myself and sharing it for others.